The Importance Of Good Diet To A Boxer

 What is a good off season diet for a boxer?

 During the period when a boxer is not in fighting or pre fight training, your diet will need to change slightly due to the less intensive training schedules.
 Sports nutritionists usually recommend that during the off season period, a boxers diet should alter slightly to contain a daily ratio of 60% Carbohydrates, 20% Protein and 20% Fats.

 In order to delay feelings of tiredness during a fight, a boxers pre-fight diet must include food that will provide energy, be easily digested and maintain normal blood sugar levels during the course of the fight.
 Sports nutritionists recommend that a healthy diet plan for a boxer should involve taking increasingly smaller meals as a fight gets closer, sticking to lighter starchy foods such as Brown Bread Sandwiches, Fruit and Cereals.
-Most Vegetables, Beans and Bulky Fruits should be avoided as these can cause diarrhoea, and similarly Cabbage and Dry Beans can be bad, given their gas forming potential in the gut.
+Most Vegetables, Beans and Bulky Fruits should be avoided as these can cause diarrhoea, and similarly Cabbage and Dry Beans can be a problem, given their gas forming potential in the gut.
 You should also never add new foods to your diet just before a fight, to avoid the risk of you having a bad reaction to it.

 Post Fight Diets